Holographic-(V)AE: an end-to-end SO(3)-Equivariant (Variational) Autoencoder in Fourier Space: Appendix

 \textbf{Pre-processing of protein structures}.
-We model protein neighborhoods extracted from tertiary protein structures from the Protein Data Bank (PDB)~\citep{berman_protein_2000}.
-We use ProteinNet’s splittings for training and validation sets to avoid redundancy, e.g. due to similarities in homologous protein domains~\citep{alquraishi_proteinnet_2019}.
+We model protein neighborhoods extracted from tertiary protein structures from the Protein Data Bank (PDB)~\cite{berman_protein_2000}.
+We use ProteinNet’s splittings for training and validation sets to avoid redundancy, e.g. due to similarities in homologous protein domains~\cite{alquraishi_proteinnet_2019}.
 Since PDB ids were only provided for the training and validation sets, we used ProteinNet’s training set as both our training and validation set and ProteinNet’s validation set as our testing set.
 Specifically, we make a $[80\%, \, 20\%]$ split in the ProteinNet's training data to define our training and validation sets.
-This splitting resulted in 10,957 training structures, 2,730 validation structures, and 212 testing structures.
-We use pyRosetta~\citep{chaudhury_pyrosetta_2010} to assign Solvent Accessible Surface Area (SASA) to every atom.\\ \\ \textbf{Projection details.} We set the maximum radial frequency to $N = 26$ as it corresponds to a radial resolution matching the minimum inter-atomic distances after rescaling the atomic neighborhoods of radius $12.5\AA$ to fit within a sphere of radius 1.0, necessary for Zernike transform.\\ \\ \textbf{Model architectures.} All models have $z = 64$, 6 blocks, $\text{DegreesList} = [4, 4, 4, 4, 2, 1]$, $\text{ChannelsList} = [128, 128, 96, 96, 64, 64]$, $C_\text{init} = 64$, with a total of 3.5M parameters.
-We note that the initial projection is necessary since the number of channels differs across feature degrees in the data tensors.\\ \\ \textbf{Training details.} We keep the learning schedule as similar as possible for all models.
-We use $\alpha = 400$.
-We train all models for $120$ epochs using the Adam optimizer with default parameters, a batch size of 256, and an initial learning rate of $0.002$, which we decrease exponentially by one order of magnitude over $40$ epochs.
-For VAE models, we use $E_\text{rec} = 40$ and $E_\text{warmup} = 40$.
-We utilize the model with the lowest loss on validation data, only after the end of the warmup epochs for VAE models.
-Training took $\sim 10$ hours on a single NVIDIA A40 GPU for each model.\\
+This splitting resulted in 10,957 training structures, 2,730 validation structures, and 212 testing structures. \\ \\ \textbf{Projection details.} We set the maximum radial frequency to $N = 20$ as it corresponds to a radial resolution matching the minimum inter-atomic distances after rescaling the atomic neighborhoods of radius $10.0$ \AA\, to fit within a sphere of radius 1.0, necessary for Zernike transform.
+We vary $L$ and construct models tailored to each one (Table~\ref{table:NBs_model_architectures}). \\ \\ \textbf{Model architectures.} See Table~\ref{table:NBs_model_architectures}.
+We note that the initial projection ($C_{\text{init}}$) is necessary since the number of channels differs across feature degrees in the data tensors, and the ETP necessitates equal number of channels for all degrees (Sec.~\ref{sec:ETP_details}).\\ \\ \textbf{Training details.} We keep the learning schedule the same for all models.
+We use $\alpha = 1000$.
+We train all models for $8$ epochs using the Adam optimizer with default parameters, a batch size of 512, and a constant learning rate of $0.001$.
+We utilize the model with the lowest loss on validation data.\\